Last Updated on May 30, 2026 by John Berry

 Libration fading

 This Rayleigh fading signal is described by its median value (value exceeded for 50% of time) and its variance.
+There is also typically a significant slow fading component and the aggregate signal follows a combined Rayleigh and log-normal (or Ricean) distribution.

 Unlike the car, EME stations are fixed on the surface of the Earth.
-But the reflecting environment – the Moon – is moving relative to those stations and hence the same sort of fading occurs.
-The Moon’s libration movement is the equivalent of someone walking through a city at about 5km/hr.
-The received signal on Earth follows a Rayleigh frequency distribution with deep fades at a period of half a wavelength.
+But the reflecting environment – the Moon – is moving relative to those stations and hence the same sort of multi-path fading occurs.
+The Moon’s libration movement is the equivalent of someone walking through a city at about 5km/hr while sensing the cusps and nulls.
+The Earthly receiver senses a fast fading rate of half a second at 144MHz.
+The fade rate rises with frequency.
+There is also a significant diurnal slow fading component.

 Changes in libration